$PD_4$-complexes and 2-dimensional duality groups: minimal models

-A $PD_4$-complex $Z$ with fundamental group $\pi$ is a {\it model} for a $PD_4$-complex $X$ if there is a 2-connected degree-1 map $f:X\to Z$.
+A {\it model} for a $PD_4$-complex $X$ is a 2-connected degree-1 map $f:X\to Z$ to a $PD_4$-complex $Z$.
+(We shall also say that $Z$ is a model for $X$.)
 The ``surgery kernel" $K_2(f)=\mathrm{Ker}(\pi_2(f))$ is a finitely generated projective $\mathbb{Z}[\pi]$-module, and is an orthogonal direct summand of $\pi_2(X)$ with respect to the intersection pairing, by Theorem 5.2 of \cite{Wa}.
+If both complexes are finite then $K_2(f)$ is stably free.
 The $PD_4$-complex $X$ is {\it order-minimal} if every such map is a homotopy equivalence, i.e., if $X$ is minimal with respect to the order determined by such maps.
 It is {\it strongly minimal\/} if $\lambda_X=0$, and is {\it $\chi$-minimal\/} if $\chi(X)\leq\chi(Y)$, for $Y$ any $PD_4$-complex with $(\pi_1(Y),w_1(Y))\cong(\pi,w)$.
-We then let $q(\pi,w)=\chi(X)$.
+We then let $q(\pi,w)=\chi(X)$ be this minimal value.
 (The definition of ``strongly minimal" used here may be broader than the one used in \cite{Hi04b}, where we said that $Z$ was strongly minimal if $\pi_2(Z)^\dagger=0$.
 The two definitions are equivalent if $(E^2\mathbb{Z})^\dagger=0$.)
-These three notions of minimality are equivalent if $c.d.\pi\leq2$, by Theorem \ref{cd2} below.
-This is the case of greatest interest to us.
-However, we shall make some observations on the situation for more general fundamental groups.